Thomas Jackson Rodman: The Rodman gun and Civil War service

 Rodman also addressed the effectiveness of the gunpowder used in cannons.
-During 1856 his experiments showed that using powder compressed into hexagonal-shaped grains with several holes cut lengthwise into them caused the grains to burn outside as well as in, unlike their predecessors.
+During 1856, his experiments showed that compressing powder into hexagonal-shaped grains with several holes cut into them lengthwise caused the grains to burn outside as well as in, unlike their predecessors.
 This resulted in a longer and more consistent burn time in the bore, increasing the muzzle velocity of the round fired, thereby increasing the range of the weapon.
 As a result of his work, on April 17, 1861, Rodman reported to the U.S. War Department that he could now produce reliable cannon in almost any size using the methods he had developed.
 In November 1861 the first U.S. Government order was made for Rodman's fifteen-inch cannon, "...the largest in the U.S. arsenal."
-During the conflict around 130 fifteen-inch, 445 ten-inch, and 213 eight-inch Rodman guns were purchased by the U.S. Government, and an unknown number made after the conflict.
+During the conflict around 130 fifteen-inch, 445 ten-inch, and 213 eight-inch Rodman guns were purchased by the U.S. government, and an unknown number made after the conflict.

-Another innovation Rodman developed was a replacement for the rear knob of cannons (a part of the area called a cascabel) which is used for fitting the gear that lifted and lowered the gun.
-Older designs had a knob that was small and round, which were found to easily break on the larger barrels being cast at the Fort Pitt Foundry.
+Another innovation Rodman developed was a replacement for the rear knob of a cannon (called the cascabel) which is used for fitting the gear that lifted and lowered the gun.
+Older designs had small round knobs, which were found to break easily on the larger barrels being cast at the Fort Pitt Foundry.
 Rodman gave his cannon a short knob nearly as wide as the base of the barrel, a distinctive and easily recognizable feature of Rodman's guns.
 He also created instruments capable of measuring the internal pressure of his cannons.
 Rodman's contributions and the extent his work was utilized had been described as:

 Throughout the American Civil War, Rodman was commander and superintendent of the Watertown Arsenal, located along the Charles River in Watertown, Massachusetts.
 He also served on the army's Fortification Board during the war, and on June 1, 1863, Rodman was promoted to the rank of major.
-He would spend about three years designing a twenty-inch cannon (the largest he would create) and the work finally began on February 11, 1864.
+He spent about three years designing a 20-inch cannon (the largest he would create) and the work finally began on February 11, 1864.